Gay Future: Trial and legacy

 Following an investigation by Scotland Yard's Serious Crimes Squad, a trial was held at Preston Crown Court in February 1976.
 The two leading syndicate members, Collins and Murphy, were convicted of conspiracy to defraud the bookmakers.
 Mr Justice Caulfield, a sympathetic judge, fined Collins £1,000 combined with a suspended prison sentence.
-The UK's Jockey Club barred Collins and Murphy from British racecourses for ten years.
+The UK's Jockey Club "warned off" Collins and Murphy from British racecourses for ten years.
 The horse, Gay Future, broke his neck and died, aged six, at a racing event in Wetherby in January 1976.

 The affair was dramatised in Murphy's Stroke (1980), a TV film produced by Thames Television with Pierce Brosnan and Niall Toibin in the leads.
 At an event commemorating the 40th anniversary in late August 2014 at the Cartmel racecourse, Collins said that he did not regret his actions.